Nathan-Bernardo/RCPS-Safety-Guidance/README.md

 After installing CUDA, CUDNN, and TensorRT, paste the following text to your ~/.bashrc file: <br />
 `export PATH=/usr/local/cuda-10.1/bin:$PATH
-export LD_LIBRARY_PATH=/usr/local/cuda-10.1/lib64
+export LD_LIBRARY_PATH=/usr/local/cuda-10.1/lib64 `<br />
- `

 Tensorflow has this nice piece of code to check whether Tensorflow is using the GPU or not.
 First, reboot your system and run the code below in your terminal: <br />

 `tf.test.is_gpu_available(
     cuda_only=False, min_cuda_compute_capability=None
 ) `